Epoxy Resin Hardness: How Strong Is Epoxy Resin?

 hardness of epoxy resin

-This is exactly what Industrial Clear epoxy resin was designed to do: when prepared according to the label instructions, Industrial Clear cures into a rock hard, durable coating that lasts for years and resists the scratches and damage that can occur in high traffic areas.
+A rock hard cure is exactly what Industrial Clear epoxy resin was designed for.
+When prepared according to the label instructions, Industrial Clear cures into a durable coating that lasts for years that can resist scratches and damage from high traffic areas.

 testing hardness of epoxy with hummer